ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 ## Proposed Change Specification

-Proposal requires two new constructions allowed in instance head: constraint tuple and constraint synonym.
+The proposal requires two new declarations to be allowed in head of the instance: constraint tuple and constraint synonym.

-New semantics can be described by two purely syntaxic rewrites, translating all new constructions away from instance declaration:
+New semantics can be described by two purely syntactic rewrites, translating all new constructions away from instance declaration:

 1. Apply all constraint synonyms in instance declaration.